Skip to Main Content

 4. Make it easy for donors to find matching gift information year-round.

-Matching gift research reports that 84% of individuals are more likely to donate if they know a match is being offered, while 1 in 3 donors will make a more significant contribution if so.
+Matching gift research reports that 84% of individuals are more likely to donate if they know a match is being offered, while one in three donors will make a more significant contribution if so.
 As a result, fundraising appeals mentioning matching gifts see more than a 71% increase in response rate and a 51% increase in average donation amount.

-Here’s an example of a donor communication that leverages this best practice:
+Here’s an example of a donor communication that uses this best practice:

 2. Emphasize the Increased Impact of Corporate Matching Donations